Find Out

-SHADES dancewear is an inclusive UK brand that allows dancers to retain their identity and embrace their ethnicity from the minute they step into their first dance class.
-We believe SHADES dancewear will revolutionize the way dancers of all skin tones view themselves, in a space that has yet to fully acknowledge inclusivity.
+Shades Dancewear is an independent, female-founded, inclusive UK brand redefining what representation across dance and the performing arts means.
+Founded to address the lack of skin tone dancewear, Shades encourages all dancers to embrace their ethnicity and retain their identity from the second they step into their first dance class.
+We believe Shades Dancewear will revolutionise the way dancers of all skin tones view themselves, in a space that has yet to fully acknowledge inclusivity.

-In a space where the market is saturated with dance brands that cater for only the few, SHADES dancewear is for the many.
+In a space where the market is saturated with dancewear brands that cater for only the few, Shades Dancewear is for the many.

 Our Philosophy

-Shades inspire individuals to be inclusive, reactive, and supportive of one another.
+Shades inspires individuals to be inclusive, reactive, and supportive of one another.
 Allowing people, businesses, and organisations to understand and appreciate the stories and experiences of one another.

 The world is a rainbow full of many colours and all shades should radiate and dance through life.
 Value and trust are the heartbeat of our vision and a celebration of the diverse world that we live in.